Heyvkram/S3.03-EscapeRoom/README.md

 ## Technologies

-* Java
+* Java 21
-* Maven
+* Maven 3.10
-* MySQL
+* MySQL 8.2
-* Java Lombok
+* Java Lombok 1.18
-* Git
+* log4j 2.24
 * GitHub

 ## How to run it

 1.  **Clone the repository:**
 	* Clone the repository to your local machine using Git.

 2.  **Configure the database:**
 	* Ensure you have a running MySQL server.
-	* Create a database for the virtual Escape Room application.
+	* Create the database for the virtual Escape Room application.
+	* Initialize the database with the Escape Room virtual application sql script.
 	* Configure the database connection credentials (username, password, URL) in the application's configuration file.

 3.  **Build the project:**
 	* Navigate to the project directory and build it using Maven.
 	* For example: `mvn clean install`

 4.  **Run the application:**
 	* Execute the main class of the application to start the program.

 5.  **Interact with the program (via console):**
 	* The application will display a menu or allow interaction through the console to perform the following actions:
 		* Create a new virtual Escape Room.
 		* Add new rooms with their respective difficulty levels.
-		* Incorporate themed clues into the rooms.
+		* The new escape room will automatically incorporate themed clues into the rooms.
-		* Introduce decoration objects to uniquely set the atmosphere of the rooms.
+		* The new escape room will automatically incorporate objects to uniquely set the atmosphere of the rooms.
 		* Display the updated inventory of rooms, clues, and decoration objects.
 		* Visualize the total value of the inventory.
 		* Allow the removal of items from the inventory.